modir/using-laminas-framework-book/version2/docs/roles.md

 whose purpose is loading the role hierarchy from the database, and caching the data in the filesystem cache.

-I> The *cache* allows to store frequently used data in fast storage.
-For example, retrieving roles I> and permissions from database on each page load may be rather slow, while storing the precomputed I> role hierarchy in a file may be faster.
+> The *cache* allows to store frequently used data in fast storage.
+For example, retrieving roles
+> and permissions from database on each page load may be rather slow, while storing the precomputed
+> role hierarchy in a file may be faster.

 ### Setting Up Caching